dotnet/docs/includes/migration-guide/runtime/wpf/intermittently-unable-scroll-bottom-item-itemscontrols-like-listbox-datagrid.md

 #### Details

-In some instances, a bug in the .NET Framework 4.5 is causing ItemsControls (like <xref:System.Windows.Controls.ListBox?displayProperty=name>, <xref:System.Windows.Controls.ComboBox?displayProperty=name>, <xref:System.Windows.Controls.DataGrid?displayProperty=name>, etc.) to not scroll to their bottom item when using custom DataTemplates.
+In some instances, a bug in the .NET Framework 4.5 is causing ItemsControls (like <xref:System.Windows.Controls.ListBox?displayProperty=fullName>, <xref:System.Windows.Controls.ComboBox?displayProperty=fullName>, <xref:System.Windows.Controls.DataGrid?displayProperty=fullName>, etc.) to not scroll to their bottom item when using custom DataTemplates.
 If the scrolling is attempted a second time (after scrolling back up), it will work then.

 #### Suggestion